Dump Insert Maintenance Tips to Keep Your Unit Running Strong

 Grease Moving Parts to Prevent Wear

 Greasing is the easiest and most effective way to extend the life of your dump insert’s moving parts.
-EZ-Dumper inserts include threaded grease fittings (zerks) at every key pivot.
+EZ-Dumper inserts include threaded grease fittings (zerks) located on the hoist.

 Apply high-quality multipurpose grease every 30 to 60 days, depending on use.
 Focus on: